 Former Fellow, Middle East Security Program

+Nicholas has authored or co-authored numerous reports and analytical articles on topics concerning Middle East security and U.S. national security policy toward the Middle East, and he has also presented widely on these topics to multiple U.S. government and military agencies, and to non-government organizations.
 He is also a frequent commentator to the media on Middle East security issues.
-Nicholas has appeared on National Public Radio, Public Radio International, the BBC World Service, CBS Nightly News, Fox News, Al-Jazeera English, Al-Arabiyya, Arise TV, Rudaw TV, and the nationally syndicated radio program “Background Briefing” to analyze Middle East security issues.
-Nicholas has also been quoted by several media outlets, including: The Washington Post, The Wall Street Journal, CNN.com, The Associated Press, Agence France Presse, The Christian Science Monitor, Newsweek, USA Today, Voice of America, US News & World Report, Foreign Policy, Mother Jones, The Washington Times, Canadian Broadcasting Company, Stars and Stripes, Commentary Magazine, Mashable, The International Business Times, Rudaw, and The National (UAE).
+Nicholas has appeared on National Public Radio, C-SPAN, Public Radio International, Voice of America, the BBC World Service, CBS Nightly News, Fox News, Bloomberg Television, the Australian Broadcasting Corporation, Al-Jazeera English, Al-Arabiyya, Arise TV, Rudaw TV, and the nationally syndicated radio program “Background Briefing” to analyze Middle East security issues.
+Nicholas has also been quoted by several media outlets, including: The New York Times, The Washington Post, The Wall Street Journal, Financial Times, The Los Angeles Times, CNN.com, The Associated Press, Agence France Presse, The Christian Science Monitor, Newsweek, USA Today, Voice of America, US News & World Report, Vice News, Le Monde Diplomatique, Le Point, Libération, France 24, The Telegraph, Deutsche Welle, Foreign Policy, Al-Monitor, The National Interest, Mother Jones, The Washington Times, Canadian Broadcasting Company, Stars and Stripes, Commentary Magazine, Mashable, The International Business Times, Kurdistan 24, Rudaw, Ahval, The Daily Star (Lebanon), L'Orient Le-Jour, Al-Arabiyya, and The National (UAE).

 Recent Publications & News